Learning Long-Range Representations with Equivariant Messages: Model description and training setup

-Training parameters vary slightly between datasets and were chosen by hand to minimize validation error; the exact parameters can be found in \cref{tab:aeres-params}.
-In all cases, except NaCl\footnote{Here, exponential learning rate decay was employed.}, the learning rate was decayed linearly after 10 epochs, from the indicated starting value to \num{1e-6}; the LAMB optimizer was used \citep{ylrhkbsdkh2019}.
+Training parameters vary slightly between datasets; the exact parameters can be found in \cref{tab:aeres-params}.
+We report errors for the better out of two runs with different seeds; the presented conclusions hold for both models.

+In all cases, except NaCl\footnote{Here, exponential learning rate decay was employed.}, the learning rate was decayed linearly after 10 epochs, from the indicated starting value to \num{1e-6}; the ADAM \citep{kb2017} and LAMB \citep{ylrhkbsdkh2019} optimizers were used.
 The loss function was a simple mean squared error, with the energy residuals normalized by number of atoms.
 The squared residuals were averaged over the whole batch, including over atoms and components in the case of forces, and then summed and weighted with a factor.
 The checkpoint with the lowest summed $R^2$ of energy and forces, evaluated on the validation set, was used for experiments.
-Training times are nevertheless given for the entire run.
+Training times are given for the entire run, not the time until the best checkpoint.

+For NaCl and AuMgO, prior work \citep{kkzc2024,kfgb2021} reports error directly on the validation set, as the benchmark was originally intended as an overfitting exercise.
+We follow this practice, but verify in \cref{sec:apx-valset} that, due to the statistical uniformity of the dataset, there is no significant difference to tuning hyper-parameters systematically on an inner train/validation split, keeping the data used for \cref{tab:metrics} held out.

 \paragraph{\mace} The \mace \mlp (\cite{bksoc2022}) is an equivariant message-passing neural network as described in \cref{sec:background}.
 It is used with the standard setting of two message-passing steps, i.e., an effective cutoff of \qty{10}{\angstrom}.
 Training generally used default hyperparameters, with some adjustments made on hyperparameters related to training dynamics.
 Specifically, the cumulene system was trained using the default energy-to-forces loss weight ratio of 1:100 and '128x0e + 128x1o + 128x2e' hidden irreps.
 All other systems were trained using a 1:10 ratio and '128x0e + 128x1o' hidden irreps.